What is DevOps?

 The develop phase includes all aspects of coding – writing, testing, reviewing and the integration of code by team members – as well as building that code into build artifacts that can be deployed into various environments.
 DevOps teams seek to innovate rapidly without sacrificing quality, stability and productivity.
 To do that, they use highly productive tools, automate mundane and manual steps, and iterate in small increments through automated testing and continuous integration.

 Delivery is the process of deploying applications into production environments in a consistent and reliable way.
 The deliver phase also includes deploying and configuring the fully governed foundational infrastructure that makes up those environments.

-In the deliver phase, teams define a release management process with clear manual approval stages.
+In the delivery phase, teams define a release management process with clear manual approval stages.
 They also set automated gates that move applications between stages until they’re made available to customers.
 Automating these processes makes them scalable, repeatable, controlled.
-This way, teams who practice DevOps can deliver frequently with ease, confidence and peace of mind.
+This way, teams who practise DevOps can deliver frequently with ease, confidence and peace of mind.